 JeffM: I think you take pride in the fact that folks don’t always take you seriously.
 By now you know I look at you as one of the smartest technologists in the city and the guy that will always care.
-You were one of the few people that visited us in the hospital last year and the guy that made it out this last cycle.
-You brought groceries and respected our space.
+You were one of the few people who visited us in the hospital last year and the guy that made it out this last cycle.
+Leaving groceries on the front porch in an effort to respect our space.
 You have a lot of style Brother and it is great knowing you are in our corner.
 I know you will always have my back.
 Thank you.

 MattW: Dude, I don’t know what to say.
 You have taken care of me on so many fishing trips over the years, it makes sense you would take care of me now.
-You are what friendship is all about.
+This is what friendship is all about.
 You figured out how to host close to 200 guests at Mrs. HRN’s celebration with an award-winning chef on very short notice.
-You drove 70 miles one way every day for a week just to check in on me.
+Without complaint drove 70 miles one way every day for a week just to check in on me.
 I saw you cleaning up after Adi the morning of the celebration so the place would be respectable.
-I was against the celebration being scheduled so early because I didn’t have the heart to clean up the place after everyone left and you made sure I didn’t have to do a thing.
+Despite being against the celebration being scheduled so early because I didn’t have the heart to clean up the place after everyone left and you made sure I didn’t have to do a thing.
 I really don’t know how to thank you for everything.
 You always know when to push me.
 Taking the trip to Montana was another example.
 A box of Series P No. 2’s wouldn’t be enough.
 Thank you.